InquestGeronimo/horizon-takeoff/README.md

 ```
 When you instance is created, you will get a JSON output of the instance's meta data.

-Revisit the `Staging` and 'Calling the Inference Endpoint` section for API handling.
+Revisit the `Staging` and `Calling the Inference Endpoint` section for API handling.

 ### Delete Instance